-Cooking extraordinaire Ina Garten has many talents, but one of my favorite things about the Barefoot Contessa is her ability to find new food hacks that make life way easier in the kitchen.
-Recently, she shared a trick that includes cooking hash browns on a waffle iron — and I may never go back to what I was doing before.
+Chef extraordinaire Ina Garten has many talents, but one of my favorite things about the Barefoot Contessa is her ability to find new food hacks that make life way easier in the kitchen.
+One of her most brilliant tricks includes cooking hash browns on a waffle iron — and I may never go back to what I was doing before.

-Garten’s recipe only calls for five ingredients: 1 and a 1/2 pounds of russet potatoes, one medium yellow onion, 2 tablespoons of melted butter, one large egg that’s lightly beaten, and 1 tablespoon of all-purpose flour (plus salt and pepper to taste!).
-Once you’ve grated your potatoes in a food processor, roll them up in a towel and ring them out to get out all of the excess moisture, then place them in a mixing bowl with the rest of your ingredients.
+Garten’s recipe only calls for five ingredients: 1 ½ pounds of russet potatoes, one medium yellow onion, 2 tablespoons of melted butter, one large egg that’s lightly beaten, and 1 tablespoon of all-purpose flour (plus salt and pepper to taste).
+Once you’ve grated your potatoes in a food processor, roll them up in a towel and wring them out to get out all of the excess moisture, then place them in a mixing bowl with the rest of your ingredients.
 Stir them together with a fork until they’re combined.

 And of course, there are plenty of other great Ina Garten hacks aside from these hash browns that’ll take your cooking to the next level, like adding orange zest to roasted carrots and putting limoncello in fruit salad.
 Yum!